10darts/documentation/tutorials/android/setup.rst

     }

-Don't forget to add the full qualified name of this class to **tendarts_sdk_client_class** on the manifest placeholders.
+Don't forget to add the full qualified name of this class to ``tendarts_sdk_client_class`` on the manifest placeholders.

-Add your custom functionality as needed, please refer to :ref:`Dartslient class documentation <android-sdk-classes-client>` for further documentation
+Add your custom functionality as needed, please refer to :ref:`TendartsClient class <android-sdk-classes-client>` for further documentation